-In 2021, natural gas prices improved significantly, but continue to be volatile as spot prices ranged from \$2.43 to \$23.86 per MMBtu.
-Henry Hub averaged \$3.89 per MMBtu in 2021 vs \$2.03 per MMBtu in 2020.
-As we look into 2022, we expect continued volatility in natural gas prices.
-To mitigate our exposure to commodity market volatility and ensure our continued financial strength we have entered into financial hedges representing approximately 86% of our expected 2022 production.
+In 2022, natural gas prices improved significantly, but continue to be volatile as spot prices ranged from \$3.46 to \$9.85 per MMBtu.
+Henry Hub averaged \$6.44 per MMBtu in 2022 vs \$3.89 per MMBtu in 2021.
+As we look into 2023, we expect continued volatility in natural gas prices.
+To mitigate our exposure to commodity market volatility and to help provide a level of certainty around our financial strength, we have entered into a combination of natural gas swaps and collars, representing approximately 58% of our expected 2023 production, at an average floor price of \$3.58 per Mcf.

-Our 2022 capital expenditure program is expected to be in a range of \$340 million to \$380 million.
-Prior to 2021, general inflation was moderate; however, our capital and operating costs were influenced to a large extent by the volatility in commodity prices.
-With the improved commodity price environment, we have experienced and expect to continue to experience inflationary pressures during 2022.
-We continue to monitor and manage inflationary pressures caused by increased activities in the field as well as supply chain pressures.
+Our 2023 capital expenditure program is expected to be in a range of \$425 million to \$475 million.
+Prior to 2022, general inflation was moderate; however, during 2022 our capital and operating costs were negatively impacted by the volatility in commodity prices, a significant rise in inflation and a lack of long-term contracts entering the year.
+With the recent weakening in commodity prices, we could begin to see deflationary pressures during 2023 as well as less frequent supply chain constraints.
+We will continue to monitor and manage inflationary and supply chain pressures caused by increased activities in the field and any future increases in commodity prices.